 Medicare will cover your pre-existing condition on covered services.
 However, for the first 6 months, 20% of out of pocket costs will be covered by you.

 Do Medicare Advantage Plans Cover Pre Existing Conditions?

 Yes, Medicare Advantage plans will cover pre-existing conditions.
 The only health questions on the application are regarding End-Stage Renal Disease.
 ESRD is the only chronic condition that can get you denied a Medicare Advantage plan.
 This is one of the features that attract beneficiaries to Advantage plans.
-However, they don’t consider all the out of pocket costs you have to pay when you go to the doctors.
+However, they don’t consider all the out of pocket costs you have to pay when you go to the doctor.
 Those with a chronic condition will get better long term benefits with a Medigap plan.